michaelSkaro/Mycorrhisee/README.md

 [] TODO

-[x]  Add Yue back onto the webtool dev site now that it is up and running

-[]  Inset the Drag and drop box to the site
+[]  Insert the Drag and drop box to the site

 []  Make s3 file bucket